aaronfreed/aaronfreed.github.io/README.md

    * This is an iteration of creator tbcr&rsquo;s long-running *Dungeons* show, hence its full title.
 One further bug fix update for this scenario is still planned, but I&rsquo;m burned out on updating it, so I can&rsquo;t say when it&rsquo;ll appear.
 * ***Trojan*** (2020-2021): sound remastering, soundtrack remastering
    * There are multiple versions of this game for Aleph One:
-      * [The first](https://simplici7y.com/items/marathon-trojan/) is a direct conversion of the original game files to Aleph One format by Shappie, which which treellama and I assisted.
+      * [The first](https://simplici7y.com/items/marathon-trojan/) is a direct conversion of the original game files to Aleph One format by Shappie, with which treellama and I assisted.
 I did not directly create any content involved with this release.
       * [The second](https://hhas01.itch.io/trojan-se) is a more complicated conversion of the original game files by original creator Hamish Sanderson with some added extras, including my remastered music and sounds.
-This, unfortunately, does not run on current versions of Aleph One, but you can probably at least use the remastered music and sounds with Shappie&rsquo;s conversion above.
+This, unfortunately, does not run on current versions of Aleph One, but you can probably use the remastered music and sounds with Shappie&rsquo;s conversion above.
 * ***[Marathon Phoenix](https://simplici7y.com/items/marathon-phoenix-2/)*** (2020, tangentially): soundtrack remastering
    * [Creator RyokoTK&rsquo;s gameplay and commentary](https://www.youtube.com/playlist?list=PL-_EnUuI9PUoIncYlqgWainfOUoZAXhCY)
    * [Additional gameplay by me and others](https://www.youtube.com/playlist?list=PLoysJW6pXQ6k2XxgTocOm9kxC-y6jXAZI)